-The proposals also do not meet part (b) as the design has not sited the kitchen window to prevent overlooking of our property and does not utilise the ground floor for living accommodation.
+The proposals also do not meet part (b) as the design has not sited windows to prevent overlooking of our property.

 We therefore believe that the proposals result in an unacceptable loss of privacy and are contrary to The Isles of Scilly Design Guide.